 Chorley made no senior appearances for the Gunners, with a spell on loan at Brentford his only senior experience under Arsene Wenger.
 He did, however, win the 2001 FA Youth Cup.
 After leaving the Gunners, Chorley moved to Wimbledon in 2003 and remained there through the name change to MK Dons.
 In four years with the “club”, he racked up well in excess of 100 outings, but found himself shipped out on loan to Gillingham in 2007; an initial three-month stin from October 2006 ended up lasting until the end of that campaign.

-Tranmere Rovers gave him an exit from the Dons in summer 2007, but found himself in and out of the team during the first of a two-year stint with the Prenton Park outfit.
-Leyton Orient became his last port of call before Stevenage, moving to Brisbane Road in 2009 and making more than 100 appearances in a spell stretching nearly three years.
+Tranmere Rovers offered him a way out from the Dons in summer 2007.
+But still he found himself in and out of first team action during the first of a two-year stint at Prenton Park.
+Orient became his last port of call before us; moving to Brisbane Road in 2009 and making more than 100 appearances in a spell stretching nearly three years.